Let’s say that part of your lead generation approach is searching and collecting contact data from for sale by owner websites.

 The second one, “Deeds Scraper,” helps you extract property addresses, selling prices, and sales dates.
 All the data you can export to an Excel file.

 And lastly, the “Pre-Foreclosure Scraper” is also self-explaining.
-It helps you find pre-foreclosure property data, and it can access more than 10 million records.
+It helps you find pre-foreclosure property data and can access more than 10 million records.

 Scrapeak pricing starts at $0 per month with 1,000 credits and can go up to $1,000 per month with unlimited credits.